spectrum-health-systems/myavatool-web-service/doc/man/manual-custom-myavatar-web-services.md

 * [.NET Framework 4.6](https://dotnet.microsoft.com/download/dotnet-framework)

 ### Why .NET Framework 4.6?
 Personally, I would rather use .NET Core 5, but as of .NET Core 5.1, SOAP web services are not supported.
-I would imagine other versions of the .NET Framework would be fine, but most of my Avatool-related development has been using v4.6, so I'm sticking with that.
+I would imagine other versions of the .NET Framework would be fine, but most myAvatool-related development has been using v4.6, so I'm sticking with that.

 ### What language?
-You can use any language to create a custom web service for myAvatar™.
-These instructions will walk through creating a web service in C#.
+While you can (probably) use any language to create a custom web service for myAvatar™, these instructions will walk through creating a web service in C#.

 ## CREATING A NEW PROJECT
 First, we need to create an empty ASP.NET Web Application project.
 Using Visual Studio 2019: